Now at the Arts Center

 What a fun fox!
 Starry Night Studios make for a great pre-Father's Day father-and-child outing.
 (Grandparents, aunts, uncles, etc. always welcome, too!)

 Starry Night Studio Gallery

-Below are some of the paintings we've made at previous Starry Night Studios.
+Here's a sampling of the paintings we've made at previous Starry Night Studios.
 See one you like?
-Send us an email and have your own private Starry Night Studio so you and your friends or family can create it!
-If you don't see anything you like, you can always ask us to do a custom painting for you, too.
+Send us an email and have your own private Starry Night Studio with your friends or family!
+Don't see anything you like?
+You can always ask us to create a custom painting for you, too.

 Typically open February and March of each year, these exhibits span all three stories of our building and explore the connections between the arts and sciences.
 Past exhibits include Dinosaurs: the Big Picture, All Aboard!
 All about Trains, Space: Imagine That! and Wild West.
 These exhibits are a favorite with local school groups and families.
 In 2014, we explore repurposed and recycled ar with Re, Feb.
 5 through March 30!

 Schools can now apply for funding to get to the Community Arts Center to see these exhibits, thanks to TranspARTation Grants from the Kentucky Arts Council!
 Find out more.

 Every spring, the Arts Commission of Danville/Boyle County organizes and sponsors the Youth Arts Fair with local public and home school teachers, providing the opportunity for local K-8 students to exhibit their work before their entire community at the Community Arts Center.